nikitavoloboev/data/macOS/apps/day-one.md

 ### Life
 Writing about my life in a more open and free way.
 If something memorable happened to my life or I've been through something or want to say something, I write it there.

+### Dreams
+My dream journal.
+I want to lucid dream and to do that you need to remember your dreams.
+You also need to get into the habit of making reality checks.
+I write about my dreams briefly in this journal and note down common themes about them, if any.

 ### Evaluation
 Weekly evaluation and self reflection.
 I use [Timing](https://timingapp.com/?lang=en) and [Wakatime](https://wakatime.com/dashboard) for this and see through these tools to know how I spent my time and where I can do better.